 Styrene and polyester are mixed at the factory and would polymerize without an initiator (MEKP).
 This is controlled with the addition of an inhibitor.
 When initiator is added to the system, it first reacts with the inhibitor free radicals before it moves to crosslinking the styrene and polyester resin.
 Inhibitors include hydroquinone(HQ), tertiary butyl catechol(TBC) and toluhydroquinone(THQ).

-The bottom line is that there are lots of chemicals.
+There are many chemicals involved in the composition of the resin system.
 They all have a purpose, they all are important, and none of them should be taken lightly.